Tom Briscoe: Leigh

 On 20 October 2022, Briscoe signed a contract to join the newly promoted Leigh side.

 On 12 August 2023, Briscoe played for Leigh in their 17-16 Challenge Cup final victory over Hull Kingston Rovers.
 It was Leigh's first major trophy for 52 years.

 Briscoe played 28 games for Leigh in the 2023 Super League season and scored 14 tries as the club finished fifth on the table and qualified for the playoffs.
 Briscoe played in their elimination playoff loss against Hull Kington Rovers.

 Hull FC (rejoin)

-On 23 Apr 24 Hull FC confirmed the signing of Tom Briscoe from Leigh Leopards, in a swap deal with Darnell McIntosh.
+On 23 April 2024 Hull F.C. confirmed the signing of Briscoe from Leigh, in a swap deal with Darnell McIntosh.

+On 28 August 2026, it was announced that Briscoe would be retiring from rugby league at the end of the 2026 Super League season.

+He played his final game in the 12-18 win over Leeds Rhinos on 11 September 2026.

 International career

 Briscoe was also rewarded for his fine club form in the early stages of the 2009 season by being included in the first batch of players to be called up to the England Elite Training squad.

 Briscoe made his England debut, scoring a brace of tries against Wales in October 2009.
 Later that year he was selected in Englands Four Nations squad, playing against France and Australia.
 At the end of 2010, Briscoe played his first game for England outside of the United Kingdom, in a friendly match against a New Zealand Māori side and then went on to face the full New Zealand team in the Four Nations.
 In 2011, Briscoe was selected to face the rugby league at Headingley Carnegie Stadium in the first ever International Origin match.
 He subsequently became established in the England team.

 Briscoe was selected in the England squad for the 2013 Rugby League World Cup.